Call now in confidence immediate help & advice 24/7

 As a result, treatment is focused on two key aspects: detoxification and counselling.

-Physicians can prescribe a range of medications to help the withdrawal process run more smoothly and comfortably.
+Addiction physicians can prescribe a range of medications to help the withdrawal process run more smoothly and comfortably.

-These may include methadone, buprenorphine and naltrexone which can help to alleviate cravings and other uncomfortable symptoms.
+These may include methadone, buprenorphine and naltrexone, which can help to alleviate cravings and other uncomfortable symptoms.

 The risk of overdose is also increased during this time, as the patients’ tolerance drops drastically while withdrawing from this substance.